Application

 Applicants who do not meet the requirement by said deadline will not be admitted to the master's degree programme and may not sit any further tests.

-Applications are evaluated by an ad-hoc Admission Board.
-Applicants may be invited to attend an online interview to check if they possess the basic knowledge and the skills necessary to successfully attend the course.
+Applications are assessed by an ad-hoc admission committee.
+Applicants may be invited to attend an online interview to assess whether they have the basic knowledge and skills required to successfully complete the programme.

 For students enrolled on bachelor’s, master’s and single cycle degree programmes are divided into two instalments of different amounts and with different payment deadlines: